Why ‘Amazon tax’ probably won’t fix the high-street’s woes

 Finally, where are business rates in this equation?
 Is ‘Amazon tax’ somehow going to make it easier for retailers to pay business rates that are 3% higher than they were last year?
 Surely to ‘level the playing field between online and offline retailers’ it would be more effective to tackle the number one reason why retailers can’t seem to make ends meet?
 Wouldn’t that free up some budget for retailers to fully implement an omnichannel strategy by synchronising their online and offline offerings, driving more footfall to their physical stores through ‘click and collect’?

 Is it just us, or does that seem like a no-brainer?!

-But don't get us wrong.
+But don’t get us wrong.
 Is it fair to retailers that Amazon only has to pay a measly tax bill despite a massive jump in their profits for the year?
 No, absolutely not.
-Corporate tax reform is, without question, something that needs to be reviewed, and quick smart.
-But will 'Amazon tax' be what ultimately turns the tide for retailers?
-Will the high-street start to flourish as a result of 'Amazon tax'?
+Corporate tax needs to be reviewed, and quick smart.
+But will ‘Amazon tax’ be what ultimately turns the tide for retailers?
+Will the high-street start to flourish as a result of the ‘Amazon tax’?
 No, probably not.